orderbird/data-fraud-challange/README.md

 ## 1. Looking at the Data

-Inside this repository, you a find a
+Inside this repository, you'll find a
 [file containing training data](data/credit-training-data.csv.gz) as well as a [description of the file format](data-description.md):